PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

   3. Focus on value during operational activity and during improvement activities
   4. Include a focus on value in every step of any improvement initiative

+- **What does "Start where you are" guiding principle say?**
+  Don't start over without first considering what is already available to be leveraged.
+  Decisions on how to proceed should be based on **accurate** information.
+  Measurement should be used to **support** the analysis of what has been observed rather than to replace it.
+  Measuring can affect the results.
+E.g. Drive through restaurants may put you aside "wait in there we will come back to you in few minutes" in case you caused the delay (most likely ~30 seconds) for any reason and the staff is being measured by the time per order.
+The staff will then most likely mark your order as complete and come back to you when busy moment will pass by.

+- **What Goodhart's law states?**
+  When a measure becomes a target, it ceases to be a good measure.
+  The original formulation by Charles Goodhart was: "Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes."
+  Therefore, measure your outcomes, not your outputs.  (because: people will start to hack any system on the way to just meet the targeted measure-based goal, almost no matter what)

+- **What should we measure: outputs or outcomes?**
+  Outcomes, not outputs.
+  (because: people will start to hack any system on the way to just meet the targeted measure-based goal, almost no matter what; learn more by browsing for Goodhart's law)

+- **How do we apply "Start where you are" (e.g. in four steps)?**
+  1. Look at what exists as objectively as possible
+  2. Determine if successful practices or services can be replicated or expanded
+  3. Apply your risk management in the decision making process
+  4. Recognize that sometimes nothing from your current state can be reused